 With 603,000 sq. km, Ukraine is the largest country entirely within Europe and one of the most fertile regions in the world.
 This country attracted much attention after the nuclear tragedy at the Chernobyl power plant in 1986.
 This disaster brought log-term consequences to the country with contamination of water, food and many serious health problems.
 Today Ukraine is an independent country with a distinct language and culture.
 It is known for outdoor museums where villages display their culture in crafts and living conditions of the past.
 Cultural heritage can also be seen in centuries-old cathedrals in nearly every Ukrainian city and town.
 Years of communism have influenced the minds of Ukrainians creating fear, deceit and untrust.
-The freedom from communism brought new life but also crime, drugs and related problems.
-While under communist control the church and religion were severely persecuted.
+The freedom from communism brought new life but also crime, drugs and a pursuit for materialism.
+While under communist control the evangelical church was severely persecuted.
 Today the country of Ukraine enjoys such Religious Libery, that it is unparalleled to any European country.
 Ministry opportunities are vast and diverse.
 But in spite of that, a 2006 survey conducted by the Razumkov Centre for Economic and Political studies, found that: 62.5% of all respondents were not religious, not believers or not affiliated to any religious body.
 Religious apathy, specially among the youth is at a rise.